Lethbridge Police have charged four people with drug offences following the execution of search warrants at two northside homes.

 LPS will endeavour to post notices of public hearings two weeks in advance of the hearing date.
 Currently, no hearings are scheduled in that time frame.

 Attending a Hearing

 Generally speaking, Professional Conduct Hearings are open to the public and media.
 If you wish to attend, please note that food and drink is not allowed in the hearing room.
 Recording devices and cameras also are not permitted.

 **Please note the locations listed on the calendar above are the pre-selected locations that will be monitored.
 Photo radar operators may also attend additional locations each day based on need - including requests from the public**

 If you are involved in a collision and the combined damage is more than $2,000 or there are any injuries you are required by law to file a police report.
 If there are injuries or you believe the other driver is impaired, call 911 immediately.
 If the vehicles are not driveable, call 403-328-4444.

 If there are no injuries and the vehicles are driveable, exchange information with the other driver(s) - name, address, driver's license number, license plate number, vehicle registration and insurance details.
-Once you have exchanged information, attend the Collision Reporting Centre at 406 4 Avenue North to complete your police report.
+Once you have exchanged information, attend the Collision Reporting Centre at the police station, 135 1 Avenue South, to complete your police report.

 The hours of operation of the CRC are Monday to Friday, 8 a.m. to 7 p.m., Saturday 11 a.m. to 5 p.m. and closed on Sundays.